emmajsadams/personal-website/README.md

 There is a web resume and a PDF resume generated using Latex.
 They are automatically kept in sync with a single configuration being used to generate both.
 Git hooks ensure all changes to the PDF resume are checked in before deployment.

-This resume is replicated on several different resume websites manually.
+This resume is replicated on several different resume websites manually, however since I am currently not looking for positions it may be out of date as if 1/31/2021.
+All websites listed here note I am not actively looking for positions.

 - <https://www.linkedin.com/in/emmajcline/> (full profile, linked pdf)
 - <https://stackoverflow.com/story/emmajcline> (uploaded pdf and photo)